junxit/us-congress-bills-111/metadata.md

 - 2010-06-08 — Mrs. Napolitano moved to suspend the rules and pass the bill, as amended.
 - 2010-06-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4222)
 - 2010-06-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4222)
+- 2010-06-09 — Mr. Inslee asked unanimous consent that, in the engrossment of the bill, H.R.
+2008, the Clerk be directed to carry out the modification submittted at the desk which adds a section 8 to the text of the bill.
+Agreed to without objection. (text as modified: CR H4252)
+- 2010-06-09 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.